Everything You Need to Know About Phonics vs. Phonetics

 Articulatory Phonetics: Focuses on how speech organs form sounds.

-Phonetics is universal, applying to all languages, and uses the International Phonetic Alphabet (IPA) to transcribe sounds precisely, like /ʃɪp/ for “ship.”
-In ESL, phonetics helps students master pronunciation and understand sound differences across languages.
+Phonetics is universal and applies to all languages.
+The International Phonetic Alphabet (IPA) helps transcribe sounds precisely, such as /ʃɪp/ for “ship.”
+In ESL, phonetics aids students in mastering pronunciation and understanding sound distinctions across languages.

 Why Phonetics Matters for ESL